 5. Taylor’s & Co A1

-4. Kimber Mastery Carry Ultra
+4. Kimber Master Carry Ultra

 The Kimber Ultra is a tiny version of the 1911.
 The small dimensions and lightweight design make it ideal for concealed carry, but they can make it a little hard to handle the recoil from the .45 ACP cartridge.

 3. Taurus 1911

-The trigger is ventilated to reduce its weight, and it moves reasonably smoothly when pulled.
+The trigger is ventilated to reduce its weight, and it moves smoothly when pulled.
 The grip is checkered to ensure that hands do not slip, which is an asset when drawing it quickly.

 2. Dan Wesson Elite Series Chaos

 The Chaos pistol from Dan Wesson is one of the best 1911 pistols for competition shooting.

 It stands out for its remarkably high ammunition capacity, although that does come at the cost of a lower power level from the smaller caliber.
 On the other hand, the smaller caliber does cut down on recoil for improved accuracy.